-To fix this problem you would sign a Postnuptial Agreement in addition to the will.
-Which acts like a prenup but done after.
+To fix this problem, you would sign a postnuptial agreement in addition to the will.
+This acts like a prenup but is created after a couple marries.

 It’s important to make sure that all of the holes are covered even after you are gone, and we are here to help.

-For the full transcript where the information from this post originated, please visit Aging Inisight’s podcast Estates – the proverbial trainwreck over a bundle of sticks.
+For the full transcript where the information from this post originated, please visit Aging Insight’s podcast Estates – The Proverbial Trainwreck Over a Bundle of Sticks.